lukey78/otm-docker/README.md

 You need a **PBF** file of your favourite region.
 This can be the full 48 GB planet file (https://planet.openstreetmap.org) or some regional extract.
 You can find a good list of servers in: https://wiki.openstreetmap.org/wiki/Planet.osm

-Download your PBF file and put it into your project root directory with the name `osmdata.pbf`.
+Download your PBF file and put it into your project `data/data` directory with the name `osmdata.pbf`.
 The script expects the data to have this name.

 ### Step 3: Download elevation data

-Download some elevation data files and put the into the local directory `data/srtm`.
-Create the `srtm` directory.
+Download some elevation data files and put the into the local directory `data/data/srtm`.
+You have to create the `srtm` directory.

 Here are some locations for elevation data: